Summer Humanities Institute: General Information

 - To Delete a Recommender: You cannot delete a recommender once they have been entered into the application system.
-Applicants may list up to 4 recommenders, so you may use one of the remaining spaces for your new recommender.
+Applicants may add a recommender as needed to the list.
 As long as one recommendation is received by the deadline, your application will be complete.

 How does my recommender get notified of my request?

 - In your Online Application, you will enter the recommender’s contact information.
 Your teachers will receive an email with a link to the recommendation system.
-If they cannot locate the email, please first instruct them to search their spam folders for your name; it's not uncommon for the emails ended up there.
-If they are still unable to find the email, you can send a duplicate “reminder” email to them with the link on the recommendation page.
+If they cannot locate the email, please first instruct them to search their spam folders for your name; it's not uncommon for the emails to end up there.

 - Please note that it is the applicant’s responsibility to monitor the status of their recommendations and assure that recommendations are received by the Summer Humanities Institute by the intended admissions deadline.